Privacy Statement & Data Protection

 What do I do if I want to change the data that is held?

 We carry out reviews of the data we hold at regular intervals.
-Should you wish to change this data you should write to the Managing Director at Turtle Dove Cambridge, Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.
+Should you wish to change this data you should write to the Managing Director at Turtle Dove, Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.

 How can I access the data you hold for me?

-If you need access to a copy of the data we hold, please write to the Managing Director at Turtle Dove Cambridge Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.
-TDC reserves the right to make a charge of up to £10 on each occasion that access is requested.
-TDC aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within 20 days.
+If you need access to a copy of the data we hold, please write to the Managing Director at Turtle Dove, Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.
+TDC reserves the right to make a charge to cover administration costs in the event we feel your request is ‘manifestly unfounded or excessive’.
+On each occasion that access is requested.
+TDC aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within one month.

 How long will you keep my data for?